mdespland/context.Orion-LD/doc/manuals-ld/installation-guide.md

 For this, preser refer to the [MongoDB documentation](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/).
 The version 4.0 is recommended, but both older and newer should work just fine.

-This is an what the MongoDB documentation tells us to do to install MongoDB server 4.0 under Ubuntu 18.04:
+This is what the MongoDB documentation tells us to do to install MongoDB server 4.0 under Ubuntu 18.04:

 ```bash
 # Import the MongoDB public GPG Key